-We’ve just entered into a beautiful new year, and it’s the perfect time to start organizing your day so that you can get stuff done!
-So today, I want to share how I use my Day Designer planner with you.
+We’ve just entered into a beautiful new year, and it’s the perfect time to start organizing your day to get stuff done!
+So today, I want to share my Day Designer planning routine with you.

 Productivity is especially tough for stay at home moms because we have all the things vying for our attention day and night!
 Without intentionality—and a lot of prayer—it’s easy to feel like you’re running in circles all day long.